 \subsection{Clustering a handwritten digits data set}

-We first tested our approach on the MNIST~\cite{MNIST} data set, which includes 60000 images of handwritten digits between 0 and 9.
-We compute the pairwise distances with the tangent distance method~\cite{TanDist}.
-The intrinsic dimension of the data set, estimated by the TWO-NN approach~\cite{faccoID}, is 8.
-The value of $Z$ is set to 1.6.
-The results are summarized in FIG.~\ref{fig:MNIST}, while the topography description is represented by the dendrogram in the left panel and by the network at the bottom.
+We further test our approach on the MNIST~\cite{MNIST} data set, which includes 60000 images of handwritten digits between 0 and 9.
+We compute the pairwise distances using the tangent distance~\cite{TanDist}, a metric explicitly developed for image comparison that is less sensible to transformations like rotation or translation.
+The intrinsic dimension of the data set estimated by the TWO-NN approach~\cite{faccoID} is 8, and the value of $Z$ is set to 1.6.
+The results are summarized in Figure~\ref{fig:MNIST}, {with} the topography description represented by the dendrogram in the {top} left panel and by the network at the bottom right.